Predicting brand trust by encoding expert judgment into models

 Problem

-The challenge their ML team wanted to solve was tapping into scalable ways to collect text data from the web and enriching it so that it would increase the chances of their ML models to learn and make accurate predictions on consumer trust in brands.
+The ML team needed scalable ways to collect text from the web and enrich it into signal that would help its models learn and accurately predict consumer trust in brands.

 Solution